Peter Coffey: Life

 His manuals were widely used in the education of Roman Catholic priests and theologians in the English-speaking world, up until roughly the 1960s, but have since been largely ignored.
-He was a contributor of articles on philosophical subjects to the Irish ecclesiastical Record, and to the Catholic Encyclopedia.
+He was a contributor of articles on philosophical subjects to the Irish Ecclesiastical Record, and to the Catholic Encyclopedia.

 The only book review that Ludwig Wittgenstein ever published, in 1913, was a scathing review of Coffey's The Science of Logic.
 By contrast, in 1917, his Epistemology was favourably reviewed by T. S. Eliot.

-In his 1903 article The Hexahemeron and Science, Coffey sought to find a middle ground in conflict between natural sciences and the Catholic Church, seeing fault on both sides.
+In his 1903 article The Hexahemeron and Science, Coffey sought to find a middle ground in the conflict between natural sciences and the Catholic Church, seeing fault on both sides.

 Coffey advocated for a positive view of trade unionism.
 Some of Coffey's ideas on labour issues, however, incurred the displeasure of his superiors at Maynooth.